Tehuacán: Maize domestication

 Historically, the Valley of Tehuacán is important to the whole of Mexico, as the most ancient forms of cultivated maize known were found here by archeologists.

 According to the MacNeish (MacNeish, 1981, 1985), the Valley of Tehuacán was the first place maize was ever cultivated by humankind.
 He arrived at this conclusion when he found over 10,000 teosinte cobs in what is now known as the Coxcatlan Cave.
 What he found were actually halfway between maize and teosinte—corncobs the size of a cigarette filter.

 Later, in 1989, his work was re-evaluated and confirmed.
 Zea mays samples from Cueva San Marcos and from Cueva Coxcatlan in Tehuacan neighborhood had been tested.
 The oldest dates were 4700 BP (uncalibrated) or 3600 BC (calibrated).

-These sites are located in the Balsas River valley, which continues downstream into the Guerrero state.
+These sites are located in the Balsas River valley, which continues downstream into the state of Guerrero.
 There are also very early maize sites there, which more recently attracted attention.

 More recent evidence supports Balsas River valley as the first place in the world where maize was first domesticated about 9000 years ago.

 The so-called "Balsas teosinte", now considered to be the direct predecessor of maize, grows mostly in the middle part of the Balsas valley at this time.
 In the past, it may have grown in other parts of this valley, depending on palaeoclimatology studies.

 The recent debate among scientists was where exactly in the Balsas River valley this type of teosinte (Zea mays ssp. parviglumis) grew.